cade-b/AkhiezerSylvester/README.md

 # AkhiezerSylvester

-This repository contains the code for: [Insert arXiv link here](link).
+This repository contains the code for the paper "The Akhiezer iteration and an inverse-free solver for Sylvester matrix equations": [arXiv link here](link).